Can a scissor lift be used on grass? The answer is yes, but strict conditions must be met.

 Only by temporarily turning the grass into a relatively continuous and stable force-bearing surface can the equipment have a better chance of standing safely.

-Whether it is a scissor lift, electric scissor lift, or other personnel lift or aerial work platform, in a grass environment, you should first prepare the ground before considering entry.
+Whether it is a rough-terrain scissor lift, a scissor lift with outriggers, or any other personnel lift or aerial work platform, in a grass environment the ground must be prepared before the machine enters.

-First plan the main travel path, parking point, and outrigger placement, then lay the pads.
+First plan the main travel path, parking spot, and outrigger placement points, then lay pads.
+If the machine has outriggers, place extra larger support pads under them.

 Avoid sudden stops, sharp turns, or aggressive steering.

-Grass is inherently prone to instability due to changing forces, and fast movements only amplify the risk.
+Grass is inherently unstable under changing forces; fast actions only magnify the risk.

-After the equipment is in place, check several key points:
+Once the machine is in place, check several key points:

 Have the pads shifted?